-Primordial black holes (PBHs) could have formed in the early phase of the Universe due to the gravitational collapse of large overdensity regions [61-64], e.g. arising from inflation [65-68].
+Primordial black holes (PBHs) could have formed in the early phase of the Universe due to the gravitational collapse of large overdensity regions [63-66], e.g., arising from inflation [67-70].
 It can possibly explain the fraction of the dark matter (DM).
-There exist astrophysical and cosmological constraints and clues on their abundance [69-74].
+There exist astrophysical and cosmological constraints and clues on their abundance [71-77].
 However, these limits and observations are highly model dependent.
 As a result, the status of PBHs to explain all the DM and GW observations is controversial.
-Unlike stellar black holes (stellar BHs), there is no physical process preventing the formation of PBHs lighter than the Chandrasekhar mass [75] or in the pairinstability mass gap [76, 77].
+Unlike stellar black holes (stellar BHs), there is no physical process preventing the formation of PBHs lighter than the Chandrasekhar mass [78] or in the pair-instability mass gap [79,80].
 Therefore, if these objects do exist in nature, it is not unlikely that they can get captured in GW binaries.
 In this section, we will explore the impact of subsolar mass PBHs in a binary around an NS.

 We have demonstrated in the last section that in a BNS, this effect will be hard to measure unless the system has very high eccentricity or/and SNR.
 However, if the system has a large mass-ratio, the larger body's contribution dominates, and it is $\propto q$ in the leading order.
-For this purpose, we explore the impact of this effect on binaries comprising a $1.4M{\odot}$ NS and sub-solar mass black holes (smBHs).
+For this purpose, we explore the impact of this effect on binaries comprising a $1.4M{\odot}$ NS and subsolar mass black holes (smBHs).

 From Eq.
-(27), we generate plots for the accumulated dephasing of a non-spinning neutron star-subsolar mass black hole binary with the frequency range $f_i = 4$ Hz to f{ISCO} [78].
-We consider both of the bodies to be non-spinning.
+(27), we generate plots for the accumulated dephasing of a nonspinning neutron star-subsolar mass black hole binary with the frequency range $f_i = 4$ Hz to $f{\rm ISCO}$ [81].
+We consider both of the bodies to be nonspinning.
 The results are shown in Fig. 4.
-The initial eccentricities taken for these plots are $e_0 = 0.05$ and 0.1 with a Λ range of 100 to 600.
+The initial eccentricities taken for these plots are $e_0 = 0.05$ and 0.1, and the Λ range of NS ($\Lambda = \Lambda_1$) is from 100 to 600.
+Being a BH the companion's Love number vanishes, i.e. $\Lambda_2 = 0$, resulting in a dephasing solely contributed by the NS.
 From both plots, it can be seen that a larger e_0 corresponds to a larger dephasing effect, which is consistent with the results from other systems.
 In addition, when comparing both plots, we can see that a larger q also corresponds to a larger dephasing effect, which is expected.
-We find that even for $e_0 \sim .05$ accumulated dephasing can be $\sim \mathcal{O}(.1)$ radian, requiring an SNR $\gtrsim 7$ to be observable.
+We find that even for $e_0 \sim 0.05$ accumulated dephasing can be $\sim \mathcal{O}(0.1)$ radian if $q \sim 10^4$, requiring an SNR $\gtrsim 7$ to be observable.

-Therefore, if an extreme mass-ratio inspiral of this kind is observed then eccentricity-tide coupling will be a measurable effect.
-However, the capture rates of these systems are likely to be very low [79, 80].
+Therefore, if a high mass-ratio inspiral of this kind is observed then eccentricity-tide coupling will be a measurable effect.
+However, the capture rates of these systems are likely to be very low [82,83].
 During the capture of an smBH, it is likely that the smBH will disrupt the structure of the NS and accrete matter from it.
 In such a case, observing these binaries may not be possible.

-C. Stellar mass black hole-primordial black hole binary
+C. Stellar mass exotic compact object-primordial black hole binary